CIOSC/CAS-Digital-Credentials/README.md

 The experts are now defining the **objects of conformity** for inclusion in a technical specification.
 The table of objects being developed can be found [here](./scheme/objects/objca-table.md)

-The [draft versions of TS-115](./publish/publish.md) are now avaialable.
+The [draft versions of TS-115](https://ciostrategycouncil.com/standards/find-a-standard/standards-in-digital-credentials/digital-credentials/)are now avaialable for public review.

 ---
 Interested in contributing?
 Here is a great resource on [Open Source](https://opensource.guide/)